-If you experienced the error message "bad time data" after uploading your Garmin file to Strava, we've found some problems with the time data in your file and it can't be uploaded to Strava as is.
-This article explains the problem and provides a few tips to help you fix the data.
+If you experienced the error message "bad time data" after uploading your Garmin file to Strava, we've found some problems with the time data in your file and it can't be uploaded to Strava as is

 The issue is that at some point in the file, the time data (specifically the day/month/year, not the hours/minutes) jumps into the future.
 It can be just a day or two, or 20-30 years.
 This is something we're seeing occasionally, mostly from Garmin Edge 500's, 1000's, and Fenix's.

-- On a computer, open the webpage https://www.fitfiletools.com/#/ctf#view and scroll to the bottom where it says "Corrupt Time Fixer."
+- Open https://www.fitfiletools.com/#/ctf#view and scroll to the bottom where it says "Corrupt Time Fixer."

 - Follow the prompt to download the fixed file to your computer.
 The fixed file will have "fitfiletools" in the name.

-- Log in to Strava.com and upload the fixed file to your Strava account: https://www.strava.com/upload/select.
+- Log in to Strava and upload the fixed file to your Strava account.

-If you're still experiencing problems upon uploading this file, you can send an email to support.
+- If you're still experiencing problems upon uploading this file, proceed with submitting a support ticket.
 Please be sure to include a .tcx version of the file as well as a link to the activity page (if the file was able to upload).
 To export a TCX file, please see this article on how to export files from Garmin Connect.
 Keep in mind we may not be able to fix the file, but we will certainly do what we can.

 You may also want to contact Garmin support and request that they address the underlying issue and prevent this from happening in the future.